 - 1. Demonstrate effective animal husbandry skills, analyze the current market in order to sell the crop or animal at a premium and report the profit or loss, in a ranching situation. - 2.
-Apply effective business, sales and marketing skills when presented with an agribusiness situation. - Demonstrate an understanding of the basic methodologies of science.
-3.
+Apply effective business, sales and marketing skills when presented with an agribusiness situation. - 3.
+Demonstrate an understanding of the basic methodologies of science.

-Associate in Science Degree: Agriculture Business for Transfer e Degree with a minimum n grade point average of 2.0: 60 units Total Core Un its: 21-24 Units Required Core e Units: 12-14 Course No Course Title Linito Poquirod Electives: 0-10 Unite
+Associate in Science Degree: Agriculture Business for Transfer

+Total units for the Associate in Science Degree with a minimum grade point average of 2.0: 60 units Total Core Units: 21-24 Units

+Required Core Units: 12-14

-Course No Course little Units Required El ectives: 9-10 Units AGR 19 Soil Science OR 3.0 AGR 1 Agricultural Accounting 3.0 CHEM 1A General Chemistry I 5.0 AGR 3 Intro to Agricultural Business 3.0 AGR 2 Agricultural Economics 3.0 AGR 10 Intro to Animal Science OR 3.0 MATH 40 Elementary Statistics 3.0 AGR 20 Intro to Plant Science 4.0 ECON 10 Macro-Economics 3.0 for the Certificate of Accor ore Courses: 11 Units mplishment-Agriculture Business: 11 l Jnits Course No Course Title Units AGR 3 Introduction to Agriculture Business 3.0 AGR 1 Agricultural Accounting 3.0 CA 31 Computer Applications I 2.0 AGR 2 Agricultural Economics 3.0
+Course No Course Title Units Required El ectives: 9-10 Units AGR 19 Soil Science OR 3.0 AGR 1 Agricultural Accounting 3.0 CHEM 1A General Chemistry I 5.0 AGR 3 Intro to Agricultural Business 3.0 AGR 2 Agricultural Economics 3.0 AGR 10 Intro to Animal Science OR 3.0 MATH 40 Elementary Statistics 3.0 AGR 20 Intro to Plant Science 4.0 ECON 10 Macro-Economics 3.0